ericchu94/chat/documentation/BRD.md

  * Note: Just as in module 4, existing instances can be modified to end up with the same combination of users as another existing instance
  * Example: A, B, and C are chatting in instance *one*, another instance with exactly A, B, and C cannot be created.
 If A, B, C, and D creates a new chat instance, *two*, and then D is added to instance *one*, instances *one* and *two* would still both exist.
  * The group chat creator can remove participants from a group at any time
-   * The removed particiant will see a popup message stating they have been removed
+   * The removed particiant will see a message stating they have been removed
-    * All other participants will see a system text in their chat saying "X has been removed from the group chat."
+    * All other participants will see indication saying "X has been removed from the group chat."